admost/amrapi/content/server-to-server/_index.en.md

 description : "Tells how to use admost server to server validation in rewarded videos"
 ---

+With this integration, you can be sure whether the user is watching a rewarded video or not.
+In case of watching the rewarded video successfully, a callback is made to the publisher url.

-For this integration, you should active some s2s settings on admost dashboard.
+You should active some s2s settings on admost dashboard.

 * Add your endpoint and generate customer s2s verification token.
   * My Apps -> Edit App